Anna-portfolio/Anna-portfolio/README.md

 --->

 <h2>Bio:</h2>
-Specialist experienced in processing and modelling a wide range of datasets in order to benefit the projects she's involved in.
+<h5></h5>Specialist experienced in processing and modelling a wide range of datasets in order to benefit the projects she's involved in.
 Detail-oriented expert with strong analytical skills, experienced in Power BI, SQL, Python, and Excel as well as in the front-end technologies (HTML5, CSS3, JS).
-Self-developing Specialist with strong focus on IT- and technology-related skills, successfully operating both as a part of team and individually.
+Self-developing Specialist with strong focus on IT- and technology-related skills, successfully operating both as a part of team and individually.</h5>>

 <h2>Tools used for Data Analysis:</h2>
 <div class="badges">